 Many of us remember having braces as a child or teenager – the awkward smiles, the “metal mouth” comments, the diet restrictions…but also the glorious day when the braces were removed and you got to see a set of straight, shiny teeth!

 You may have kids of your own now, though, and you’re starting to consider the options for your own family.
-As you may know, braces are not just for making your smile prettier.
+As you may know, braces aren’t just for making your smile prettier.
 They can ward off a host of expensive dental problems later in life caused by misaligned teeth and jaws.

 Your Child and Braces